Victoirey/Panamsterdam/README.md

 ## 06 - Machine Learning

-We decided to run a TPOT Classifier to perform the search over the best marchine learning model for modelling accidents.
+We decided to run a TPOT Classifier to perform the search over the best marchine learning model for modelling accidents gravity.
-We were looking for a correct model to predict the accident class (unharmed or with slight injury vs. hospitalized injured and killed)
+We were looking for a correct model to predict the accident class, focusing on the main gravity of accidents: unharmed vs. slight injury (excludint hospitalized injured and killed people as they represent c.100 person out of 3800)

 Best model has an accuracy of 69% on train data and 68% on test data: exported_pipeline = make_pipeline(